Introducing Discrepancy Values of Matrices with Application to Bounding Norms of Commutators

-In the last part of this section, we briefly discuss the discrepancy values of the direct sum of matrices.
+Below, we briefly discuss discrepancy values of the direct sum of matrices.
 These results would particularly become useful when comparing the results for discrepancy values with ones for the spread of Hermitian matrices.
-Inspired by the minimal representation of the discrepancy pseudo-norm, we will introduce for $\ma,\mb \in \mm_n(\mathbb{C})$,
+Inspired by the minimal representation of the discrepancy seminorm, we introduce for $\ma,\mb \in \C^{n\times n}$, the generalization